SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-09-developing-games-for-cystic-fibrosis-treatment-getting-started-with-fizzyo.markdown

 ### Games

 This is the main repository for the moment and is broken up into 3 parts.
-\* Fizzyo – The current framework libraries and projects for the Fizzyo library.&nbsp; There are currently 2 libraries available for Unity and Monogame development
+\* Fizzyo – The current framework libraries and projects for the Fizzyo library.
+There are currently 2 libraries available for Unity and Monogame development
 \* Sample Games – Some simple projects in both Unity and MonoGame using the above libraries
 \* The Games